-Now, for us at Beeja, this feels like a bit of a silly question – as immersed in the world of meditation as we are, we know that the answer is an unequivocal yes!
+We are sometimes asked whether there are any scientifically proven benefits of meditation, and for us at Beeja, this is a reminder that despite knowledge of meditation’s benefits becoming mainstream, there’s still work to be done communicating the amazing research being done in this area.
+As immersed in the world of meditation as we are, we know that the answer is an unequivocal yes!
 However, it isn’t necessarily obvious that meditation isn’t simply a spiritual or “wellness” practice – something that’s nice to do, but not particularly scientifically vigorous in terms of its benefits.
 This is why we’ve decided to put together a short rundown of some of the latest research into meditation and how it can help us.

 While by no means exhaustive, this list provides an overview of some of the most promising and exciting research into this area, and may help you decide to take the plunge and learn this amazing technique!

 The Scientifically Proven Benefits of Meditation: What The Research Tells Us

 Studying meditation, unfortunately, isn’t always the easiest thing to do vigorously, and as a result of this scientists have often relied on small study groups and self-reported results.
 Over the course of the last 50 years or so, however, high-quality evidence has nonetheless been growing.
 There is always room for more studies, but this corpus of research means that there is plenty of scientific evidence behind meditation which we can share with confidence and clarity.

 Regular meditators, of course, know the benefits of meditation first hand and are simply waiting for the research to catch up with their lived experience.
 Having taught over 7,000 people, we know there’s a vast base of anecdotal evidence to suggest that meditation really can be life-changing, and we love hearing people’s stories about how meditation has transformed their lives!